contensis/contensis-delivery-api/README.md

 # Installation

-Install the package to your project `dependencies` using npm, or your favourite Node.js package manager.
+Install the package to your project `dependencies` using npm, or your preferred Node.js package manager.

 ```shell
 npm install --save contensis-delivery-api